mratsim/constantine/audit/scoping.md

 - RNG: https://github.com/mratsim/constantine/tree/master/constantine/csprngs
 - threadpool: https://github.com/mratsim/constantine/tree/master/constantine/threadpool

+## Dependencies

+To remove the thread of supply chain attacks, Constantine has no external dependencies except:
+- `std/atomics` a thin-wrapper around C/C++ atomics with C++11 memory model
+  for multithreading.
+- for testing/fuzzing with dependencies on:
+  - Nim standard library for string and sequences (`std/strutils`, `std/strformat` and `std/sequtils`)
+  - jsony and nim-yaml package to deserialize test vectors
+- benchmarks with dependencies on:
+  - `std/times` and `std/monotimes`
+  - `std/os` for IO
+- at compile-time with dependencies on:
+  - `std/macros`
+- for C header code generation
+  - `std/strtabs` and `std/intsets`

+While Nim `system` is used, `string` and `seq` are avoided for:
+- zero allocation for functions that might handle secret keys.
+- full control over memory management instead of deferring to the Nim allocator.

+Non-debug, non-test IO is reimplemented over the C standard library, for example for parsing trusted setups.

+Besides supply-chain attacks and leaking secrets on the heap, this also make Constantine easy-to-optimize for trusted enclaves or zkVMs.

 ## Cryptography for the Consensus Layer

 The Consensus Layer of Ethereum relies on the following cryptographic components: